 How he changed the way we live: Larry Page is responsible for PageRank, the proprietary search algorithm used by Google.
-Today Google processes at least 2 trillion searches every year, or 63,000 per second, up from 1 billion searches in 1999.
+Today, Google is estimated to process 5.6 billion searches daily — compared to 1 billion searches per year in 1999.

 Page started Google with another Stanford student, Sergey Brin, in 1998.
 He served as the company’s first CEO and then took on the role of president of products before becoming CEO again in 2011.
 In 2015, he became CEO of Alphabet, Google’s parent company.

-How he changed the way we live: Howard Schultz helped launch Starbucks, which took in $21.32 billion between 2003 and 2016 and dominates 39.8 percent of the U.S. coffee chain market.
+How he changed the way we live: Howard Schultz helped launch Starbucks, growing the chain to over 30,000 stores worldwide.

 Age: 85 when he died in 2013

 Net worth: $4.2 billion at the time of his death

 How he changed the way we live: Hiroshi Yamauchi created the Nintendo Entertainment System.
 The company’s DS systems are its most popular to date, with the original Nintento DS selling more than 154 million units and nearly 1 billion software units before it was discontinued, and the newer Nintendo 3DS selling over 75 million units and nearly 400 million software units as of early 2021.